Inca Ollantaytambo Inca Site

 3. Private transportation: Another option is to hire a private taxi or van to take you from Cusco to Ollantaytambo.
 This is a more expensive option, but it offers more flexibility and can be more comfortable.

-4. Trekking: For those who enjoy hiking, there are several trekking routes that lead to Ollantaytambo, including the Inca Trail and the Salkantay Trek.
+4. Trekking: For those who enjoy hiking, several routes lead to Ollantaytambo, including the Inca Trail and the Salkantay Trek.
 These routes take several days and require a guide and permits.

 No matter how you choose to get to Ollantaytambo, the journey itself is part of the experience, as you’ll be treated to stunning views of the Andes Mountains and the Sacred Valley along the way.